statiqdev/Website/input/framework/documents/accessing-metadata.md

 There are several extensions to make working with documents and metadata easier.
 One of the more powerful ones lets you generate an `ILookup<T, IDocument>` from a sequence of documents based on a metadata key.
 The signature of the extension method is `ILookup<T, IDocument> ToLookup<T>(this IEnumerable<IDocument> documents, string key)` where `key` is the metadata key that you want to generate a lookup for.

-For example, say you have a sequence of documents, some of which contain metadata for the key “Tags”.
-Also, assume that some of the documents with “Tags” metadata contain a single value some contain arrays.
-If you simply call `Documents.ToLookup<string>(“Tags”)` you will get back an `ILookup<T, IDocument>` keyed by each possible tag string with a sequence of the documents that contain that tag as the value.
+For example, say you have a sequence of documents, some of which contain metadata for the key "Tags".
+Also, assume that some of the documents with "Tags" metadata contain a single value some contain arrays.
+If you simply call `Documents.ToLookup<string>("Tags")` you will get back an `ILookup<T, IDocument>` keyed by each possible tag string with a sequence of the documents that contain that tag as the value.